-All results p <.05 FWE, cluster level, p <.001, uncorr. at peak level. .
-Min. cluster size k =50
+All results p < .05, FWE, at cluster level, and p < .001, uncorrected, at peak level.
+Minimum cluster size: k = 50.
+WM = white matter.

-4. DISCUSSION
+DISCUSSION

-The aim of the present study was to explore further the effect of direct speech in the brains of readers.
-The main finding of our results was to replicate the original effect reported by Yao et al., namely that direct speech in short stories is accompanied by elevated responses in voice-selective auditory regions of the brain, when compared to indirect speech.
-Our findings go further than those of Yao et al. (2011) in two key ways.
-First, by comparing direct and indirect reference for speech and thoughts, our ROI results demonstrate a specific effect of reference for characters who are represented as speaking, but not when they are represented as thinking.
-Second, this direct speech effect appears to extend beyond voice-selective auditory cortex to also include regions that are used when making inferences about communicative intentions, based on a ToM localiser task (Ciaramidaro et al., 2007).
-This pattern of results, therefore, supports the earlier observation that readers spontaneously engage sensory cortices when faced with direct speech, but it also implicates higher order processes associated with gauging character intention and meaning.
+The aim of this study was to explore further the effect of direct speech in the brains of readers.
+The main finding of our results was to replicate the original effect reported by Yao et al. (2011), namely, that direct speech in short stories is accompanied by elevated responses in voiceselective auditory regions of the brain, when compared with indirect speech.
+Our findings go further than those of Yao et al. in two key ways.
+First, by comparing direct and indirect references for speech and thoughts, our ROI results demonstrate a specific effect of reference for characters who are represented as speaking, but not when they are represented as thinking.
+Second, this direct speech effect appears to extend beyond voice-selective auditory cortex to also include regions that are used when making inferences about communicative intentions, based on a ToM localizer task (Ciaramidaro et al., 2007).
+This pattern of results, therefore, supports the earlier observation that readers spontaneously engage sensory cortices when faced with direct speech, but it also implicates higher-order processes associated with gauging character intention and meaning.

-Evidence of a direct speech effect in auditory cortex is consistent with previous findings that such regions are recruited during silent reading of characters' speech (Yao et al., 2012, 2011), which is in turn suggestive of auditory verbal imagery being used during this process.
-This aligns with behavioral evidence of phonologically detailed imagery being involved in silent reading of various kinds (Filik and Barber, 2011; Kurby and Zacks, 2013).
-There is debate around how specific any such voice representation would be: Kurby et al. (2009) have argued that such effects are specific to familiar voices only, whereas Petkov & Belin (2013) propose that any kind of voice simulation is likely to reflect a generic speaking voice.
-Their argument for this is based on phonological information specific to voice identity usually being associated with anterior temporal cortex, whereas those associated with direct speech in Yao et al., (2011), for example, are more focused on posterior temporal regions (Petkov and Belin, 2013).
+Evidence of a direct speech effect in auditory cortex is consistent with previous findings that such regions are recruited during silent reading of characters' speech (Yao et al., 2011, 2012), which is in turn suggestive of auditory verbal imagery being used during this process.
+This aligns with behavioral evidence of phonologically detailed imagery being involved in silent reading of various kinds (Kurby & Zacks, 2013; Filik & Barber, 2011).
+There is debate around how specific any such voice representation would be: Kurby, Magliano, and Rapp (2009) have argued that such effects are specific to familiar voices only, whereas Petkov and Belin (2013) propose that any kind of voice simulation is likely to reflect a generic speaking voice.
+Their argument for this is based on phonological information specific to voice identity usually being associated with anterior temporal cortex, whereas those associated with direct speech in Yao et al. (2011), for example, are more focused on posterior temporal regions (Petkov & Belin, 2013).
 Our findings cannot easily arbitrate between these two possibilities (general vs. specific voices), as voice-selective auditory regions were identified along the length of the superior temporal gyri bilaterally.
-However, we would speculate that any simulation of a generic or specific voice is likely to vary considerably across individuals: when asked, readers describe drawing upon a wide range of active and creative strategies to imagine the voices of characters, including other familiar voices and their own voice (Alderson-Day et al., 2017).
+However, we would speculate that any simulation of a generic or specific voice is likely to vary considerably across individuals.
+When asked, readers describe drawing upon a wide range of active and creative strategies to imagine the voices of characters, including other familiar voices and their own voice (Alderson-Day et al., 2017).